ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;Running a node requires staking 32 ETH.&quot;"
 contentPreview="False.
-Anyone is free to sync their own self-verified copy of Ethereum, aka run a node.
-No ETH required—not before The Merge, not after The Merge, not ever.">
+Anyone is free to sync their own self-verified copy of Ethereum (i.e. run a node).
+No ETH is required.
+Not before The Merge, not after The Merge, not ever.">
 There are two general types of Ethereum nodes: nodes that can propose blocks, and nodes that don't.

 Nodes that can propose blocks are only a _subset_ of the total nodes on the network.
 This category includes mining nodes under proof-of-work (PoW), and validator nodes under proof-of-stake (PoS).
 This category requires committing economic resources (such as GPU hash power in PoW, or staked ETH in PoS), in exchange for the ability to occasionally propose the next block and earn protocol rewards.